U-Conn. surges past Indiana and into 16th straight Elite Eight

 Bueckers withstood a tense moment in the first half when she tumbled hard near midcourt, clutching her knee and grimacing in discomfort.
 She rose and jogged back to the bench, where the athletic training staff examined her before determining she had suffered no additional damage.

 “We really want Paige to do well because she was coming off a big, big surgery,” Auriemma said.
 “We know how good she is, and we want her to be the Paige that she was.
-What you don’t want is to sit around and root for Paige while the game is going on instead of playing basketball, so it’s been a little bit of finding ourselves again, how much do we want to cheer for Paige, and how much do we need to play basketball and let her figure out her own way out.”
+What you don’t want is to sit around and root for Paige while the game is going on instead of playing basketball, so it’s been a little bit of finding ourselves again, how much do we want to cheer for Paige and how much do we need to play basketball and let her figure out her own way.”

-A 14-3 flurry bridging the first and second quarters during which Bueckers delivered one of her two assists lifted the Huskies into the lead for good, 19-18, on the way to a 37-33 halftime advantage.
+A 14-3 flurry bridging the first and second quarters during which Bueckers delivered one of her two assists lifted the Huskies into the lead for good at 19-18 on the way to a 37-33 halftime advantage.

-Connecticut led by as many as nine, 35-26, during the first half when Azzi Fudd collected a pass from Caroline Ducharme during a frenetic transition sequence, pulled up behind the arc in front of the Hoosiers bench and released a jumper that swished through to booming applause in what effectively was a Huskies home game.
+Connecticut led by as many as nine during the first half when Azzi Fudd collected a pass from Caroline Ducharme during a frenetic transition sequence, pulled up behind the arc in front of the Hoosiers’ bench and released a jumper that swished through to booming applause in what effectively was a Huskies home game.

 The half also featured Auriemma at his animated best, in one instance turning toward the bench and jumping three times while shaking his arms in disbelief after Edwards missed a layup.